What is a lumbar MRI?

 Your doctor might also order a lumbar MRI if you’re scheduled for spinal surgery.
 The lumbar MRI will help them plan the procedure before making an incision.

-An MRI scan provides a different kind of image from other imaging tests, such as an X-ray, ultrasound, or CT scan.
+An MRI scan provides a different kind of image from other imaging tests like X-rays, ultrasound, or CT scans.
 An MRI of the lumbar spine shows the bones, disks, spinal cord, and the spaces between the vertebral bones where nerves pass through.

 Unlike an X-ray or CT scan, an MRI doesn’t use ionizing radiation.
-It’s considered a safer alternative for people, especially pregnant women and growing children.
+It’s considered a safer alternative, especially for pregnant women and growing children.
 Although there are sometimes side effects, they’re extremely rare.
 To date, here have been no documented side effects from the radio waves and magnets used in the scan.

 There are risks for people who have implants containing metal.
 The magnets used in an MRI can result in problems with pacemakers or cause implanted screws or pins to shift in your body.

-One complication that can also arise is an allergic reaction to contrast dye.
-During some MRI examinations, contrast dye is injected into the bloodstream to provide a clearer image of blood vessels in the area being scanned.
+Another complication is an allergic reaction to contrast dye.
+During some MRI examinations, contrast dye is injected into the bloodstream to give a clearer image of blood vessels in the area being scanned.
 The most common type of contrast dye is gadolinium.
-While resulting allergic reactions are often mild and easily controlled by medication, occasional anaphylactic reactions (and even deaths) have been reported.
+Allergic reactions to the dye are often mild and easy to control with medication.
+But, sometimes anaphylactic reactions (and even deaths) can occur.

 Before the test, tell your doctor if you have a pacemaker.
-Depending on the type of pacemaker, your doctor may suggest another method for inspecting your lumbar spine, such as a CT scan.
-However, some pacemaker models can be reprogrammed before an MRI so they’re not disrupted during the examination.
+Your doctor may suggest another method for inspecting your lumbar spine, such as a CT scan, depending on the type of pacemaker.
+But some pacemaker models can be reprogrammed before an MRI so they’re not disrupted during the scan.